ankita2002/Invisible/README.md

 # Invisible
-Here we will be using an effect, which is similar to green screen
+Here we will be using an effect, which is similar to green screen (but we have used Shades of Light Red here ie. PINK)

 # <h3> Install : </h3>
 ```